-- 1.6.3 The Chief Executive and Clerk, in consultation with the Chair of the Authority, is authorised to decide that a question should not be accepted, for instance if it is not relevant to Authority business, uses inappropriate language or if the answer would divulge exempt information. - 1.6.4 Questions will be asked in the order that they are received and the number of questions which may be asked by any one member at each meeting shall be limited to two. - 1.6.5 The time allocated for members' questions at each Authority meeting shall not exceed 10 minutes.
-Any questions not answered within this time will be replied to in writing. - 1.6.6 The member asking the question may ask one supplementary question, which must relate to the subject of the original question.
-One further supplementary question, relevant to the original question, may be asked by another member. - 1.7 Members' right to place items on agendas - 1.7.1 A member may place an item for discussion on the agenda for the Authority or for a committee of which he or she is a member, provided that the request is supported in writing by two other members of the Authority.
-Such requests must be received in writing by the Chief Executive and Clerk 10 working days before the meeting.
-At the Chief Executive and Clerk's discretion, in consultation with the relevant Chair, this time requirement may be waived on the grounds of urgency.
+1.6.4 Questions will be asked in the order that they are received and the number of questions which may be asked by any one member at each meeting shall be limited to two.

+- 1.6.5 The time allocated for members' questions at each Authority meeting shall not exceed 10 minutes.
+Any questions not answered within this time will be replied to in writing.
+This item will be placed at the end of the agenda. - 1.6.6 The member asking the question may ask one supplementary question, which must relate to the subject of the original question.
+One further supplementary question, relevant to the original question, may be asked by another member.

+1.7 Members' right to place items on agendas

+1.7.1 A member may place an item for discussion on the agenda for the Authority or for a committee of which he or she is a member.
+Such requests must be received in writing by the Clerk 10 working days before the meeting.
+At the Clerk's discretion, in consultation with the relevant Chair, this time requirement may be waived on the grounds of urgency.
 This provision does not give individual members the right to commission reports from the officers on the subject they wish to place on the agenda